 Here’s a look at the rear suspension (looking forward); the air bags are very visible, as is the drive shaft.

 And here’s the front end.
-Who else would get down on their knees to shoot these?
-Only a hard-core bus freak like me.
 The trailing control arms (two sets) are visible.
 Like most air suspensions, they leak.
 When I used to start my bus up in the morning, it would magically rise from its low-rider position, like an inflatable toy.

 I’ll never forget my first drive: it was downtown, and I was relieving a driver for the afternoon shift.
 Compared to the picture-window “fish-bowl” buses, this thing was like climbing into a submarine.
 The visibility was drastically reduced, especially if one was tall.
 I’d have to hunch way over and peer up to see traffic lights.